-During remote control via analog interface, only pin "REM-SB" determines the states of the DC input, according to the levels definitions in 3.5.4.4.
+During remote control via analog interface, only pin REM-SB determines the states of the DC input, according to the levels definitions in 3.5.4.4.
 The logical function and the default levels can be inverted by a parameter in the setup menu of the device.
 See 3.4.3.1.

 If the pin is unconnected or the connected contact is open, the pin will be HIGH.
 With parameter "Analog interface REM-SB" being set to "normal", it requests "DC input on".
-So when activating remote control, the DC input would instantly switch on.
+It means, instantly after activating remote control with pin REMOTE, the DC input would instantly switch on.

-Remote control is not active
+Remote control isn't active